 A main suggestion of this analysis is that these tracer techniques can be used for some, but not all, causal systems.
 As these techniques involve tagging material and watching it flow through a causal process, they cannot be used for causal processes that lack this feature.
 Can tracer techniques be used to study causal systems that lack material continuity?
 If so, what makes this investigative strategy meaningful?
 To the extent that all causal relationships involve the flow of "causal influence" there is a loose (and less meaningful) sense in which "tracing" this influence can provide information about the system.
 A more compelling account of tracers for causal systems that lack material continuity would involve tracing "immaterial" entities such as the flow of "information" or "signals."
-There are a number of likely examples of these cases, including the use of genetic markers in biological systems and "traitor tracing" in social organizations.17 While these signal or informational tracers are likely to share various features with tracers that tag material, they still have a number of important differences.
+There are a number of likely examples of these cases, including the use of genetic markers in biological systems and "traitor tracing" in social organizations.22 While these signal or informational tracers are likely to share various features with tracers that tag material, they still have a number of important differences.
 Tagging material is a different technique than tagging information or material-many systems will be better studied with one technique over another.
 This difference is likely associated with different explanatory perspectives-the focus on a persisting object in one case, and a persisting signal in another.
 Finally, to the extent that signal tracers appear less common than physical tracers, it is worth considering why this is the case.
 It may be that signal tracers are more difficult to implement for reasons having to do with complications in defining what counts as information, challenges in identifying this, and distinguishing information from causality.

-Causal control: Microstructure of effect Material continuity differs from Woodward's 6 causal distinctions in an interesting way.
-In particular, material continuity concerns the microstructure of cause and effect, while stability, specificity, and proportionality are completely silent on this aspect of causation.
+6 Causal control: Microstructure of effect Material continuity differs from Woodward's causal distinctions in an interesting way.
+In particular, material continuity concerns the microstructure of cause and effect, while stability, specificity, and proportionality are silent on this aspect of causation.
 This can be appreciated by examining the type of "causal control" that each distinction among causation is associated with.
-For example, the control that a cause has over its effect can be stable, it can be fine-grained versus coarse-grained (specificity), or it can be specific in the sense of producing a single outcome, versus non-specific in the sense of producing many (specificity2).
+For example, the control that a cause has over its effect can be stable, it can be fine-grained versus coarse-grained (specificity1), or it can be specific in the sense of producing a single outcome, versus non-specific in the sense of producing many (specificity2).
 Importantly, causes with material continuity provide control over the microstructure of their effects.
-For example, while the sculptor controls which particular product is createdcolumn, tile, or statue-the starting material controls its microstructure as it controls the physical material it is made of.
+For example, while the sculptor controls which particular type of product is created-column, tile, or statue-the starting material controls its microstructure as it controls the physical material it is made of.
 Changing the starting materials provided to the sculptor-whether they are marble, granite, alabaster, limestone, soap, or plastic-changes and controls the microstructure of the final product.
-This captured in an Aristotelian conception of material causation, as "[t]he material cause explains out of what kind of matter the effect comes," that is to say, what the effect is made of (Dodig-Crnkovic 2003, 531).
+This captured in an Aristotelian conception of material causation, as "[t]he material cause explains out of what kind of matter the effect comes," that is to say, what the effect is made of

-Consider other causes that appear to have microstructural control over their effects, but that lack material continuity.
-Heat can change the microstructure of water by converting it from liquid to gas.
-Chemicals can change the microstructure of metal by causing it to rust.
-While these causes exert control over an effect's microstructure, they can do so without exhibiting material continuity target, despite the fact that this material can be traced to some earlier place (or point) in time.
+21For example, a cancerous skin cell can share a connection to material consumed in the diet, without this material explaining its cancerous state (suppose it is malignant from overexposure to the sun).
+In other words, explanatory targets can be made up of material that is causally and explanatorily irrelevant to the target, despite the fact that this material can be traced to some earlier place (or point) in time.
 What this means is that, if some material is followed, the mere fact that this material ends up in some property is no guarantee that it explains some feature of the property that we are interested in.